Coronavirus Pandemic Sidelines California's Inmate Firefighters

 More potential lockdowns

-Prison officials say Dixon and many of the inmate firefighters could be operational again as soon as this week.
+Prison officials say Dixon and many of the inmate firefighters could be operational again as early as this week.
 But testing confirmed at least one prisoner and one staffer are COVID-19 positive; one fire camp will remain on extended lockdown.

 "There's always the possibility that some crew somewhere is going to get quarantined," said Christine McMorrow, a spokesperson for Cal Fire.